Land of Eire: A Bucket List Trip to Ireland

 Category: Bucket Lists

-October 7, 2025 — Although about 10% of Americans actually have some Irish heritage, it seems like almost all of us claim it- particularly when St. Patrick’s day comes around.
-So what better place to visit in retirement than the beautiful island of Ireland.
-This will cover some of the highlights and things you might want to consider on a trip here.
+October 7, 2025 — Although about 10% of Americans actually have some Irish heritage, it seems like almost all of us claim it – particularly when St. Patrick’s day comes around.
+So what better place to visit in retirement than the beautiful island called Ireland.
+This will cover some of its highlights, plus some suggestions if you are considering a trip here.

 There are many reasons to visit Ireland.
-Some come for golfing trips that hit the many famous Irish links courses, such as Ballybunion and Lahinch.
+Some people come for golfing trips that hit the many famous Irish links courses like Ballybunion and Lahinch.
 Other people come to hike, walk, or cycle.
 Most come to experience the amazing scenery, get a kick out of Irish pubs, or experience bustling cities like Dublin.
 Many others plan a trip to Eire to explore their family roots.

 Where to Visit